 Assets acquired under finance leases and hire purchase which transfer substantially all the risks and rewards of ownership of the Group are recognised initially at amounts equal to the fair value of the leased assets or, if lower, the present value of minimum lease payments, each determined at the inception of the lease.
 The discount rate used in calculating the present value of the minimum lease payments is the interest rate implicit in the leases, if this is practicable to determine; if not, the Group's incremental borrowing rate is used.
 Any initial direct costs incurred by the Group are added to the amount recognised as an asset.
-The assets are capitalised as property, plant and equipment and the corresponding obligations are treated as liabilities.
-The property, plant and equipment capitalised are depreciated on the same basis as owned assets.
+The assets are capitalised as property, plant and equipment capitalised are depreciated on the same basis as owned assets.